MarkSoluiman/SecPlus/Chapter 2/Part3/Hardware Vulnerabilities 2.3.md

 Some of these hardware devices can reach their End of Life (EOL).
 That means the manufacturer will stop selling the product.

-End of Service Lief (EOSL) is when a hardware stops getting further support from the manufacturer.
+End of Service Life (EOSL) is when a hardware stops getting further support from the manufacturer.
 The firmware will be vulnerable from now on due to lack of patches.